arouyan/lakeFS/docs/quickstart/add_data.md

 ---
 layout: default
 title: Add Data
-description: In this section we will learn how to configure and use AWS CLI to manage data with the lakeFS Server.
+description: This page shows how to configure and use AWS CLI to manage data with the lakeFS Server.
 parent: Quickstart
 nav_order: 30
 has_children: false